wildpeaks/proto-monospacetext/README.md

 VRML PROTO (based on `Transform`) that **displays a monospace text** using monospace font `Consolas`.

-It can optionally **automatically crop the text to fit** a maximum number of characters per line, and number of lines (using an ellipsis to indicate when content has been cropped).
+It can optionally **automatically crop the text to fit** constraints (characters per line, number of lines, width, height), using an ellipsis to indicate when content has been cropped.

 It also **provides the bounding box of the resulting text**, so you can do things like adding a border around the text, a background, or using the text like a tooltip that should be placed one side or the other depending on the space available.

 It can also **align text horizontally & vertically**.

+Also, the **font size can be modified** at runtime (therefore also animatable), unlike `FontStyle.size`.

 	EXTERNPROTO MonospaceText [
 		exposedField  SFNode    appearance